iter8-tools/docs/docs/tutorials/integrations/kserve/http.md

 This tutorial shows how easy it is to run a load test for KServe when using HTTP to make requests.
 We use a sklearn model to demonstrate.
 The same approach works for any model type.

 ???+ warning "Before you begin"
     1. Try [Your first performance test](../../../getting-started/first-performance.md).
-Understand the main [concepts](../../../getting-started/concepts.md) behind Iter8 experiments.
+Understand the main [concepts](../../../getting-started/concepts.md) behind Iter8.
     2. Ensure that you have the [kubectl](https://kubernetes.io/docs/reference/kubectl/) CLI.
     3. Have access to a cluster running [KServe](https://kserve.github.io/website).
 You can create a [KServe Quickstart](https://kserve.github.io/website/0.10/get_started/#before-you-begin) environment as follows:
     ```shell